willcrossb/local_projection/README.md

 # local_projection

+This is a fork of fantastic work from Mikkel Plagborg-Møller, I am experimenting with translating that Matlab code into python.
+Both as a coding exercise, and a way of attaining a deeper understanding of the econometrics

+Link to original repo: https://github.com/jm4474/Lag-augmented_LocalProjections

 ## code folder:

 This contains my own local projection package that is intended to have a very general structure